 It’s no surprise that an innovative idea like this precisely popped into Lori’s head.
 “I’ve always been very environmentally focused,” she explains, “I used to watch this cartoon on TV when I was a kid called Captain Planet.
 It’s about a superhero who saves the environment time and time again.
 This image stuck with me, even now.”

 She decided to pursue a degree in biotechnology.
 “I went into biotech because I wanted to have the scientific background to bring environmental projects to fruition and give waste a functional use again.”
-After graduation, Lori moved from Nebraska (United States) to the Netherlands to be with her boyfriend, and not long after she found herself brewing beer in the kitchen we started this story with.
+After graduation, Lori moved from Nebraska (United States) to the Netherlands, and not long after she found herself brewing beer in the kitchen we started this story with.

 From there, the road to BlueCity Lab was easy.
 It was a matter of one call that ensured Lori of her own Lab space.
 Which she is very grateful for: “BlueCity Lab is a living environment of everything I’ve always wanted.
 It’s about circularity, minimising waste and creating functional startups.” she says, “It’s about providing solutions to existing problems, which is exactly what I want to do.”